chrisburnell/chrisburnell.com/_posts/bookmarks/2020-01-10-the-accessibility-of-styled-form-controls.md

 ---
 date: 2020-01-10 11:01:57 +0000
 title: "The Accessibility of Styled Form Controls"
-lede: ""A repository of styled and “styled” form control elements and markup patterns, and how they are announced by screen readers.""
+lede: "A repository of styled and <q>styled</q> form control elements and markup patterns, and how they are announced by screen readers."
 bookmark_of:
   title: "The Accessibility of Styled Form Controls | a11y_styled_form_…"
   link: https://scottaohara.github.io/a11y_styled_form_controls/
 posting_method: https://omnibear.com
 ---